NYPL/scsb_item_updater/README.md

 # SCSB Item Updater

-This app consumes messages produced by [TODO: Link to Web APP].
+This app consumes messages produced by [NYPL/nypl-recap-admin](https://github.com/NYPL/nypl-recap-admin).
 It pushes updated item information (from our platform) into SCSB's system via SCSB's API.